gokadin/ai-backpropagation/README.tex.md

 ![backpropagation-visual](readme-images/backprop-visual-9.jpg)

-The last step is to update all of our weights using the calculate gradients.
+The last step is to update all of our weights using the calculated gradients.
 Note that if we had more than one association, then we would first accumulate the gradients for each association and then update the weights.

 $w_{ij} = w_{ij} - \epsilon \nabla_{w_{ij}}E = 0.5 - 0.01 * 0.0227 = 0.499773$